vectronic/homebridge-alarm-panel/README.md

 The web UI provides:

 * home/away mode control
-* arming, armed, tripped and alerting states with visual and audio indication
+* arming, armed, tripped and alerting states with visual and optional audible(*) indication

+Audible indication via a Sonos speaker is also supported via [node-sonos-http-api](https://github.com/jishi/node-sonos-http-api).

 You can use other HomeKit/Homebridge accessories and HomeKit automation to:

 * set the tripped state when any door or window is opened (e.g. via an entry detection accessory) if the alarm is armed.
 * alert you in the alarming state (e.g. via an SMS notification accessory such as [homebridge-twilio-sms](https://www.npmjs.com/package/homebridge-twilio-sms)).

-NOTE: The big caveat to the above is that your mobile device must stay awake if you wish the tripped state to be cause audible alerting on the web UI.
-I am currently investigating the ability to integrate with a separate audio device (e.g. Sonos) via Homekit so that arming, tripped and alarming tones can be played regardless of the sleep state on the device running the web UI.
+`*` A caveat with audible alerting is that the mobile device must stay awake if you wish the tripped and alarming states to cause audible alerting on the web UI.

 ### Installation